On this page:

 Satisfactory academic progress for students in Arts & Sciences PhD programs is monitored by the Office of Graduate Studies, Arts & Sciences, as well as by the degree program.
 Failure to maintain satisfactory academic progress may result in a student's placement on academic probation or their immediate dismissal.
 Most financial awards — and all federally funded awards — are contingent on the maintenance of satisfactory academic progress.
 Moreover, satisfactory academic progress is a prerequisite for service on any committee authorized by the Office of Graduate Studies, Arts & Sciences.
 The following are minimal standards of satisfactory academic progress for PhD students; degree programs may set stricter standards but must not relax these standards.

-1. Students are expected to proceed at a pace appropriate to enable them to finish within the time limits discussed below.
-Students are expected to have completed all PhD requirements except for the dissertation by no later than the end of the fourth year of full-time graduate study.
+- Students are expected to proceed at a pace appropriate to meet the deadlines established below and to enable them to complete all degree requirements within the stated time to degree for their program of study.
+Students are expected to have completed all program requirements for doctoral candidacy within the timeline established by their program.

-3. Students are expected not to carry, at one time, any more than 9 credit units for which an I (incomplete), X (final examination missed), or N (grade not yet submitted) is recorded.
+- Students are expected not to carry, at one time, any more than 9 credit units for which an I (Incomplete) or N (grade not yet submitted) is recorded.
 The Office of Graduate Studies, Arts & Sciences, may deny a student with more than 9 unfinished credits permission to register.

-4. After four years of full-time graduate study, doctoral students who cannot identify three faculty members who are willing to serve on their Research Advisory Committee (RAC) are not considered to be making satisfactory academic progress.
-A student must file an RAC form during their fourth year of study in order to identify membership of the RAC.
+- After two years of full-time graduate study, doctoral students who cannot identify three faculty members who are willing to serve on their Research Advisory Committee (RAC) are not considered to be making satisfactory academic progress.
+A student must file an RAC form by the end of their second year in order to identify membership of the RAC.

-5. A student's Title, Scope and Procedure form must be filed before the fifth year in order to identify the composition of the dissertation work.
+- A student's Title, Scope and Procedure form must be filed at least one year before the degree is expected to be conferred or before beginning the eighth semester of full-time enrollment, whichever is earlier, in order to identify the composition of the dissertation work.

-6. A one-year extension beyond a student's designated program length is available if circumstances warrant.
-Extensions are obtained by application by the student to the degree program, endorsement by the degree program to the Office of Graduate Studies, Arts & Sciences, and approval by the Office of Graduate Studies, Arts & Sciences.
+- A one-year extension beyond a student's designated program length is available if circumstances warrant.
+Extensions are obtained by application by the student to the degree program; endorsement by the degree program to the Office of Graduate Studies, Arts & Sciences; and approval by the Office of Graduate Studies, Arts & Sciences.

 Qualifying Examinations